bytesizearcade/bytesizearcade.github.io/contact.md

 show_in_nav: true
 ---

-Please use the comments section for project specific questions, as other readers may have the same question.

-If you have something else you’d like to ask, I’m most active on [Twitter](https://twitter.com/bytesizearcade).
+If you have something you’d like to tal to me about, I’m most active on [Twitter](https://twitter.com/bytesizearcade).

-Not a fan of social media, or you have a really big question?
+Not a fan of social media? or you have a really big question?
 Then feel free to drop me an email to [hi@bytesizearcade.com](mailto:hi@bytesizearcade.com)